38 Ways to Use the Library from Home

 BBC TV series based on literary classics.
 Yes, it includes the Pride and Prejudice with Colin Firth as Darcy (AND the Hamlet with Sir Patrick Stewart as Claudius).

-Stream unlimited concerts, ballets, operas, music documentaries and musical master classes from around the world.
+Stream unlimited classical and jazz concerts, ballets, operas, music documentaries and musical master classes from around the world.

 Music spanning medieval to modern in three distinct collections: classical, jazz, and world music.
 (Note: Naxos can accommodate 100 users at a time.
 If you're turned away, try again in a little while.)
 Download the apps for music on the go!